sassbreak/sassbreak.github.io/_posts/2015-02-08-watch-your-sass.md

 ##The commands I prefer

 Usually, to keep our project nice and tidy, we'll want our Sass and CSS files in separate directories.
-For instance, if our Sass file is in a directory named "scss", this command will compile our Sass and update the style sheet inside the "css" directory:
+For instance, if our Sass file is in a directory named "scss," this command will compile our Sass and update the style sheet inside the "css" directory:

 {% highlight ruby %}
 sass --watch scss/style.scss:css/style.css